 - 1. The grade is made up of 11 pay points.
-There will be annual progression up to point 4 of the salary scale.
-In order to progress from point 4 to point 5 doctors will be required to pass through Threshold 1.
-Progression between point 5 and point 7 will be at 2 yearly intervals.
-To progress from point 7 to point 8 of the salary scale, doctors will need to pass through Threshold 2.
-Progression between point 8 and point 10 will be at 3 yearly intervals. - 2.
-Therefore there are three forms of pay progression within the grade: - incremental pay progression, - for which the doctor will have satisfied the criteria set out in paragraph 4 below: - progression through threshold one, - for which the doctor will have satisfied the criteria set out in paragraph 6 below; and, - progression through threshold two, - for which the doctor will have satisfied the criteria set out in paragraph 7 below. - 3.
+There will be annual progression up to pay point 5 of the salary scale.
+In order to progress from pay point 4 to pay point 5 doctors will be required to pass through Threshold 1.
+Progression between pay point 5 and pay point 8 will be at 2 yearly intervals.
+To progress from pay point 7 to pay point 8 of the salary scale, doctors will need to pass through Threshold 2.
+Progression between pay point 8 and pay point 10 will be at 3 yearly intervals.
+(See Appendix 1). - 2.
+Therefore there are three forms of pay progression within the grade: - incremental pay progression, - for which the doctor will have satisfied the criteria set out in paragraph 4 below: - progression through threshold one, - for which the doctor will have satisfied the criteria set out in paragraph 6 below: and. - progression through threshold two, - for which the doctor will have satisfied the criteria set out in paragraph 7 below. - 3.
 The principles for progression/movement through the grade are that: - The process should be fair and clear, as straightforward as possible to implement and neither the process nor the gathering and demonstrating of evidence should be onerous; - The evidence required must be as objective as possible; and, - There should be 'no surprises' at any review.
 Good employment practice is to provide employees with feedback on a continuing basis.